Vyral/base-template/_posts/2019-05-28-dont-be-afraid-of-a-home-sale-contingency.md

 {% include youtube.html %}

-Just the other day, I was hosting an open house for brand-new listing that generated a ton of activity.
+Just the other day, I was hosting an open house for a brand-new listing that generated a ton of activity.
 It was very exciting, and we managed to get an offer.
 This offer was from another agent, and it was way above asking price.&nbsp;

 However, it also had a contingency based on the sale of another property.&nbsp;